boldlink/support-scripts/scripts/docker-terraform-vars/README.md

 This script is designed to validate environment variables of terraform ECS code by using the `Dockerfile` as the reference.

-Developers ofter struggle to ensure that all environment variables defined in a Dockerfile are used in the Terraform files.
+Developers often struggle to ensure that all environment variables defined in a Dockerfile are used in the Terraform files.

 This script is designed to solve this problem by validating the environment variables defined in a Dockerfile against those used in Terraform files.

 Additionally, it also provides an exception mechanism through an `--exclude` argument, where variables that are defined in the Dockerfile but not required during deployment can be listed.

 **NOTE:** It only validates environment variables defined in the Dockerfile with `ENV` and not those defined in the Terraform files.

+**NOTE:** The script will NOT validate environment variables values.
+It will only validate the names of the variables.

 This validation script plays a crucial role in ensuring the integrity and consistency of environment variables throughout the application lifecycle.